 Commits can also have an optional description to go along with the commit message.
 This is a great place for extra detail about your changes, or to mention your teammates if you are looking for feedback.
 The description also supports markdown, which is very good news if you like bulleted lists as much as we do.

-What neat stuff does committing allow me to do?
+What neat stuff does committing let me do?

-There are a lot of advantages to a version control system, but here's one we're very excited about: you can now clean up after yourself in your Sketch file without losing the history of your work.
-One thing we've been doing is drawing a lot of design explorations while we're working (both good and bad ideas!), committing them all, then going back and deleting the ones we feel clearly will not work, then committing again.
-Because we've created two commits--the older one with the bad ideas and the newer one with the good ideas--it means that we have a tidy file available for others to see, but still have all of our old explorations available for reference and discussion inside those commits.
+There are a lot of advantages to a version control system, but here's one we're very excited about: you can clean up after yourself in your Sketch file without losing the history of your work.
+At Abstract, we draw a lot of design explorations (both good and bad ideas!), commit them all, delete the ones we feel don't work, then commit again.
+Because we've created two commits—the older one with the bad ideas and the newer one with the good ideas—we have a tidy file available for others to see, but still have all our old explorations available for reference and discussion inside those commits.

 How frequently should I show my work?